Anxiety: Stop Negative Thoughts

 Which of these thoughts is an example of healthy thinking?

 That date didn't go well.
 I was a little nervous, so I didn't talk much.
 Maybe I can learn some ways to relax before the next time I go out.

-How can a daily journal help you have more positive thoughts?
+How can a daily journal help you have more accurate, rational thoughts?

 It makes you aware of your self-talk and can help you come up with helpful thoughts to correct an irrational thought.

-Writing in the journal every day will help positive thinking come naturally to you.
+Writing in the journal every day will help healthy thinking come naturally to you.

-Now that you have read this information, you are ready to practice positive thinking to help you prevent and control anxiety.
+Now that you have read this information, you are ready to practice healthy thinking to help you prevent and control anxiety.

 eMedicineHealth Medical Reference from Healthwise